YiJio/portfolio-21-22/README.md

 05/25/2021: Project pages 'game UI designs' and 'SketchUp models' created.

-01/14/2021: Complete changeover for portfolio (this version was created in February 2022).
+01/14/2023: Complete changeover for portfolio (this version was created in February 2022).

+01/14/2023: Portfolio postponed.
+Visit new <a target="blank" href="https://yijio.github.io/portfolio/">link</a> for my current portfolio.